kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 ###### What happens if we reenable the feature if it was previously rolled back?

-`VolumeSnapshotLink` CRD can be used as a `DataSourceRef` for provisioning PV, again.
+`VolumeSnapshotLink` CRD can be used as a `DataSourceRef` for PVC, again.

 ###### Are there any tests for feature enablement/disablement?